wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =
 * New: Ignore Cloudflare Rocket Script Loader for AdSense generated code
 * New: Settings are saved without page reload
-* New: Basic Support for Responsive Ads
+* New: Basic Responsive Support for Ads including widget ads
 * New: No more script security errors when saving settings
 * New: New Graphival User Interface
 * Tweak: Remove deprecated debug code